De Rham curve: Continuity condition

 The construction in terms of binary digits can be understood in two distinct ways.
 One way is as a mapping of Cantor space to distinct points in the plane.
 Cantor space is the set of all infinitely-long strings of binary digits.
-It is a discrete space, and is disconnected.
+It is a discrete space, and is totally disconnected.
 Cantor space can be mapped onto the unit real interval by treating each string as a binary expansion of a real number.
 In this map, the dyadic rationals have two distinct representations as strings of binary digits.
 For example, the real number one-half has two equivalent binary expansions: $h_1=0.1000\cdots$ and $h_0=0.01111\cdots$ This is analogous to how one has 0.999...=1.000... in decimal expansions.
 The two points $h_0$ and $h_1$ are distinct points in Cantor space, but both are mapped to the real number one-half.
 In this way, the reals of the unit interval are a continuous image of Cantor space.